DimaSheiko/apep-docs/docs/framework/conditions/class.md

 > ## pain

--   This condition retrieves the current amount of pain (resource) that the player has.
+-   This condition retrieves the current amount of Pain that the target has.

+#### Parameters

+-   `target` (UNIT, optional): The unit to check.
+Defaults to "player".

 #### Returns `NUMBER`

--   The current amount of pain.
+-   The amount of Pain.

 #### _Example:_